 - If it’s feasible, you may benefit from using a grey card.
 A grey card can help your camera see what middle grey actually looks like in a lighting condition.

 It goes without saying that you should shoot in RAW for post-processing flexibility.
 Bring enough memory that you won’t feel the need to delete images while you’re out in the field.
 Your eyes may not see the preview screen with their usual accuracy under ultra-bright circumstances—and deleting images straight from your camera is not good for your card anyway.
-Do your culling later in an editing software.
+Do your culling later in your editing software.

 Sometimes the exact thing you’re trying to photograph will be the thing that gets in your way.
 Winter surfaces can have a lot of shine to them, which not only masks the beauty of the landscape but can throw off your light balancing.
 If you’re shooting a lot of ice, a polarising filter will help you manage glares and undesired reflections.
 This is especially good for icicles and large, frozen (or freezing) bodies of water.

 Shooting during a snowfall is a romantic idea, but the falling snowflakes have a tendency to create dark blotches in your foreground.
 If you’re working with a tripod, a long shutter speed will clear that up.
-You can also shoot under a covered area to get faster shots of a snowfall without letting it obscure the view.
+You can also shoot under a covered area to get faster shots of snowfall without letting it obscure the view.
 Look for an awning or a tree with a decent overhang, or simply hold an umbrella over your tripod.

 Post-processing winter photography